Skip to main content

-The Netherlands buy AIM-120C-8 AMRAAM Advanced Medium Range Air-to-Air Missile
+The Netherlands buy AIM-120C-8 AMRAAM Advanced Medium Range Air-to-Air Missile.

 The U.S. State Department has made a determination approving a possible Foreign Military Sale to the Government of the Netherlands of 16 AIM-120C-8 Advanced Medium Range Air-to-Air Missiles (AMRAAM) and related equipment for an estimated cost of $39 million.
 The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale.